 The real tip, though, is to take advantage of Doze as much as you can.
 If you’re sitting at your desk and not using your phone, put the device face-down on the table to turn off the active display.
 That will encourage it to enter deep Doze mode, which can really help stretch your battery.

-You can exempt apps from App Standby the same way you do Doze: Just turn off Battery Optimization for that app, as described previously.
-If you’re curious about which apps are currently in Standby mode, though, you can check on them from Android’s Developer Options.
+You can exempt apps from App Standby the same way you do Doze: Just turn off Battery Optimization for that app by setting it to Unrestricted.
+If you’re curious about which apps are currently in Standby mode, though, you can check via Android’s Developer Options.
 Just be careful, as these options were not meant for users to tinker with.

-Much like the other features in this guide, you don’t have to do anything for Adaptive Battery to work—it’ll just do its job in the background.
-You can, however, turn it off from Settings > Battery > Adaptive Battery.
-Android P won’t likely be available until this fall (or later, depending on your phone), but eligible users can download the beta now to test it out.
+Much like the other features in this guide, you don’t have to do anything for Adaptive Battery to work—it’ll just do its job in the background and comes enabled by default.
+You can, however, turn it off from Settings > Battery > Adaptive Preferences.